Skip to main content

 In tech circles, testing has been getting a bad rap recently because sometimes they’re seen as too artificial or irrelevant to the role.

-If your test completion rate is low, assess the content of the test you are sending out as top talent will recognise irrelevant tests immediately.
+If your test completion rate is low, assess the content of the test you are sending out as top talent will recognize irrelevant tests immediately.

 Getting a good number of quality referrals is a great indicator that employees are engaged and want great people to come in and work alongside them.

-However, either too low or too high a number of referrals can create issues.
+However, either too low or too high a number of referrals can indicate issues.

 Too low may be something to investigate with teams.
 For example, if current engineers are not referring anyone to come and work with them, why is that?